openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Check Control

-Group for all current active CheckControl Messages.
+Group for all current active CheckControl messages.
-If more than one check control message is active the String channel _name_ contains all active messages as options.
+If more than one message is active the channel _name_ contains all active messages as options.

 * Channel Group ID is **check**
 * Available for all vehicles